SimonGoring/neotomadb-manual/_build/html/_sources/tables_dataset.txt

   An arbitrary Collection Unit identification number.

 **SiteID (Foreign Key)**
   Site where CollectionUnit was located.
-Field links to `Sites <#_Table:_Sites>`__ table.
+Field links to :ref:`Sites` table.

 **CollTypeID (Foreign Key)**
   Type of Collection Unit.
-Field links to the `CollectionTypes <#_Table:_Collection_Types>`__ table.
+Field links to the :ref:`CollectionTypes` table.

 **DepEnvtID (Foreign Key)**
   Depositional environment of the CollectionUnit.
 Normally, this key refers to the modern environment.
 For example, the site may be located on a colluvial slope, in which case the Depositional Environment may be Colluvium or Colluvial Fan.
 However, an excavation may extend into alluvial sediments, which represent a different depositional environment.
 These are accounted for by the Facies of the AnalysisUnit.
-Field links to the `DepEnvtTypes <#_Table:_DepEnvtTypes>`__ table.
+Field links to the :ref:`DepEnvtTypes` table.

 **Handle**
   Code name for the Collection Unit.
 This code may be up to 10 characters, but an effort is made to keep these to 8 characters or less.
 Data are frequently distributed by Collection Unit, and the Handle is used for file names.